DworkinLab/Protocols/SomeNotesOnHoechstAndDapi.md

 ## Hoechst

 Notes about hoechst concentration for various protocols

+Very useful primers on using Hoechst dyes [here](https://tools.thermofisher.com/content/sfs/manuals/mp21486.pdf) and [here](https://en.wikipedia.org/wiki/Hoechst_stain).
+Some takeaways.
+Dissolve Hoechst in water or DMSO to make stock solution, but not PBS.
+Also Hoechst 33342 has better cell permeability than Hoechst 33258.
+Hoechst is less toxic to cells than DAPI, so better for FACS (?).
+Final concentrations recommended for fixed animal cells in the 0.2 - 2ug/mL range.

 Hoechst (stock concentrations either 1mg/mL or 10mg/mL). typically dilute Hoechst stock 1:2000 or so.
 0.2 - 2 µg/ml final(?) - the range of 1-10 µg/mL